Xakaiczar/ProjectWarehouseWreckage/README.md

 Oh boy...

+Let's start at the beginning:

+IMG - PWW 2.32

+Straight away, the level checks to see if the game is over (whether the player has won or lost is irrelevant right now).
+If the game is over, then the level stops performing functions on `Tick`.
+Otherwise, it carries on to the prop functions.

+These have all been highlighted in previous sections. `SetPropMaterials` comes from [Prop Vision](#prop-vision) above, while `KeepPropsInBounds` was first described in [Falling Through](#falling-through).

+`HaveAllPropsFallen` hasn't been shown before, but may be... _familiar_...

+IMG - PWW 2.33

+You may be wondering: "How many times do you need to iterate through the same list of props and check if they've fallen?"

+I ask myself the same question...

+As contradictory as it may sound, I actually think it can be _harder_ to visualise code in blueprint.
+Or, at the very least, it's _different_.

+In future, I'd like as few `For Each` loops as possible.
+But it is what it is for now.

+Tangent aside, you will see in the screenshot above that the return node has an output.
+If _any_ prop returns as not fallen, the function returns early with a value of `false`.
+If the loop concludes without any upright props found, then it concludes that all props must have fallen, returning `true`.

+This value then gets passed into the branch:

+IMG - PWW 2.34

+If all the props have fallen over then `GameOver` is set to `true`, thus stopping `Tick` from going any further in future calls.
+The victory message is shown on the HUD, then there's a short delay before the level is reloaded.
+In future, this may load the next level instead.

+So, what happens if any of the props are still upright?

+IMG - PWW 2.35

+Then we need to check if the _player_ has fallen off the map and reload the level if so.

+The graph for `HasPlayerFallen` is pretty simple:

+IMG - PWW 2.36

-I prevented players from doing a Tommen Baratheon and falling to their doom.
+Like with props, it simply checks to see if the `BP_FirstPersonCharacter` is within the high and low bounds.
+It mostly just prevents players from doing a Tommen Baratheon and jumping to their doom.

-I just kept the players within the same box as the props by resetting the level after they leave it.

-IMG OF BP

 In hindsight, I probably should've let them continue from where they left off.
 That sounds like a better (and less frustrating!) player experience.
-Or maybe - on certain maps - that's part of the challenge...
+Or maybe - on certain maps - that's part of the challenge!

-Either way, it's something to think about as I make new levels!
+Either way, it's something to think about as I make new levels.

-I have a lot of for-each loops that probably need condensing.
+So, now we've established the player is in the room and there are props left to knock over.
+What happens next?

+IMG - PWW 2.37

+Finally!
+The end of this if / else nightmare we're trapped in!

+First, it checks to see if the player still has ammo; if they don't, that could be the end of the game!

+But sometimes, a player may use their last projectile to knock over the final prop, which I would still want to be a victory.
+So the level waits a few seconds before making this decision.

+After that time has elapsed, the current game state is evaluated.
+The truth table for the `NOR` gate looks something like this:
+> - If the player does not have ammo remaining and the game is not over, the player has lost (true) - the "Game Over" screen will show
+> - If the player does not have ammo remaining but the game is over, the player has either won with their last projectile or ran out _after_ the game ended (false) - the "Congratulations!" screen has already appeared
+> - If the player has ammo remaining and the game is not over, play continues as normal (false) - the player is still playing the game and hasn't triggered either condition
+> - If the player has ammo remaining and the game is over, the player has already won (false) - the "Congratulations!" screen has already appeared

+If this evaluates to `true`, then it runs the same 4 functions as when the player wins: `GameOver` is set to `true`, `ShowPlayerEndScreen` is called with a short delay before reloading.
+The only real difference here is that `HasWon` (a parameter on `ShowPlayerEndScreen`) is set to `false`.

+I normally would've condensed that series of functions into one for the sake of cleanliness and avoiding repetition, but it's impossible to put `Delay` inside other functions.
+In future builds, I may try to avoid `Delay` entirely, instead opting for something like the `Counter` that tracks the "Prop Vision" countdown.

+Needless to say, it could do with some work.
+A _lot_ of work.
+But that's the `Main` level blueprint in its entirety.

 ### Conclusion
+I think this went okay!
+The code is a bit messy, but that's to be expected when trying something new.
+I can already see plenty of areas I want to fix and improvements I want to make, which is more important to me.
+While I'm a perfectionist at heart, I'm learning to appreciate the process, the small iterations that _lead_ to perfection (or close enough!).

+But _most_ importantly, I've taken a project that was barely a tech demo, and turned it into a full - albeit small - game!

-With the addition of a proper win condition and a HUD that clearly communicates the state of the game with the player, it actually feels like a game.
+With the addition of a proper win condition and a HUD that clearly communicates the state of the game with the player, it actually _feels_ like a game.
+Plus, the addition of "Prop Vision" gives the player a little something extra to help them in their quest.

 It still has a lot of room for improvement though!
+More levels would obviously be great, as well as more features like ammo pickups or limited "Prop Vision".
+But even small quality of life tweaks, like optional crosshairs and a respawn on `HasPlayerFallen` instead of a reload.
+Maybe even some music or sound effects, once I know how to do that!

-Maybe I'll revisit this project when I'm a little better trained.
+Needless to say, I'll revisit this project when I'm a little better trained.
+Or maybe tomorrow!
+Even just by doing this in the first place, then explaining what I did and why, I feel like I'm already a little better than before.

+I really enjoyed working on this.
+I hope you've enjoyed playing and reading along!

 # Summary
 Thank you for reading!
 If you want to see more of my work, please check out my [portfolio](https://github.com/Xakaiczar/Portfolio), and if you have any questions or opportunities, please don't hesitate to drop me an [email](xaqatkins@virginmedia.com) or message me via [LinkedIn](https://www.linkedin.com/in/xaqatkins/)!